-- A. Consumers may exercise their right to opt out of the Processing of Personal Data concerning the Consumer for purposes of Targeted Advertising or the Sale of Personal Data through a user-selected Universal Opt-Out Mechanism that meets the technical and other specifications provided in this Rule. - B. The purpose of a Universal Opt-Out Mechanism is to provide Consumers with a simple and easy-to-use method by which Consumers can automatically exercise their opt-out rights with all Controllers they interact with without having to make individualized requests with each Controller. - C. A Universal Opt-Out Mechanism may express a Consumer's choice to opt out of the Processing of Personal Data for all purposes subject to the opt-out right or it may express a Consumer's choice to opt out of the Processing of Personal Data for one specific purpose only.
-A Universal Opt-Out Mechanism may offer "all purposes" or "specific purposes" options, or both.
+- A. Consumers may exercise their right to opt out of the Processing of Personal Data concerning the Consumer for purposes of Targeted Advertising or the Sale of Personal Data through a user-selected Universal Opt-Out Mechanism that meets the technical and other specifications provided in this Rule 5.02. - B. The purpose of a Universal Opt-Out Mechanism is to provide Consumers with a simple and easyto-use method by which Consumers can automatically exercise their opt-out rights with all Controllers they interact with without having to make individualized requests with each Controller. - C. A Universal Opt-Out Mechanism may-express: - 1.
+Express a Consumer's choice to opt out of the Processing of Personal Data for all purposes subject to the opt-out right or it may express Universal Opt-Out Mechanism under C.R.S. § 6-1-1306 (a)(IV)(A) and (B); - Express a Consumer's choice to opt out of the Processing of Personal Data for only one specific purpose only.
+Asubject to the Universal Opt-Out Mechanism may offer "under C.R.S. § 6-1-1306 (a)(IV)(A) and (B) alone; or